How to get employers to give you a chance in an industry where you have no experience

 Still, when employers sign that contract, they’re taking a gamble.
 Resumes can be exaggerated, people who are great in interviews aren’t always great on the job, and background screens miss things.
 Hiring the wrong person is messy and expensive.

 So your job as a candidate is not to get employers to give you a chance, thereby asking them to make a poor business decision as a favour to you.
-Your challenge is to give potential employers a reason to take that chance on you.
-You have to show that you have the skills, the passion and the willingness to work hard and be an asset to their team.
+Your challenge is to give potential employers a good reason to take that chance on you.
+You have to show that you have the skills, the passion, and the willingness to work hard and be an asset to their team.